luke-harriman/Podcast-Summariser/README.md

 ```
 3. Install the necessary dependencies for the backend and frontend using the requirements.txt files.

-(Note: The python driver for postgres can be quite sensitive so it may take a little bit to get it working.)

 ## Data Generation & DETR Model Training
 The `data_bb_generator.py` script synthetically generates data to fine-tune the DETR model.